Magnitude¶

 Perhaps such a representation could be designed.
 However, we haven’t seen any real world use

-implementation already handles the most critical use
+cases for it.
+The current Magnitude implementation already handles the most critical use

 cases, such as handling \pi, which most units libraries have traditionally struggled to